Evansullivan64/notes-app-console/README.md

 # Notes app

-this project allows anybody to create and store notes
+This project allows anybody to create and store notes